 You may constantly be bombarded with new issues that should concern you and the rest of society.
 Don’t bring home anything containing BPA.
-Stay away from the microwave.
-Only keep your leftovers in glass jars, not plastic.
+Steer clear of the microwave.
+Only store your leftovers in glass jars, not plastic.

 Now everyone is talking to you about indoor air quality (or IAQ) in Windsor.
-You can’t use strong chemicals to sanitize your home.
+You can’t use strong chemicals to clean your home.
 You have to buy an air purification system.
-You need to use essential oils instead of air fresheners.
+You need to use essential oils as an alternative to air fresheners.

 The chatter never ends.

 So you stop listening to all the noise and just do the best you can.
 We feel you - why panic about one issue if you will have to constantly worry about everything else?